 What is Monte Carlo Simulation in Trading?

-The complete beginner's guide to understanding the risk analysis method that professional traders use to validate their strategies
+The complete beginner's guide to the risk analysis method professional traders use

 What is Monte Carlo Simulation?